 This four-year program pairs MWLBE contractors with large, well-known Construction Managers who provide individualized on-the-job training and guidance.
-In exchange for a multi-year commitment, prequalified and certified firms have the opportunity to bid against other Mentor firms for projects with an estimated value of up to $750,000, allowing them to establish a long-term business relationship with the SCA.
+In exchange for a multi-year commitment, prequalified and certified firms have the opportunity to bid against other Mentor firms for projects with an estimated value of up to $1-million, allowing them to establish a long-term business relationship with the SCA.
 The program also offers the following additional support for Mentor firm growth:

 The SCA seeks to increase, facilitate and encourage the participation of minority-owned, women-owned and locally based enterprise (MWLBE) firms by providing a flexible framework for eligible firms to develop and grow within the construction industry and to establish long-term business relationships with the SCA.